bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_rational_spectral_factorization.md

   parent = "Rational signal models"

 +++
-A stochastic processes may be represented by a stochastic model with given order and parameters, which is able to generate a random signal characterized by well-defined spectral properties.
+A stochastic process may be represented by a stochastic model with given order and parameters, which is able to generate a random signal characterized by well-defined spectral properties.
 Signal modeling is closely related to *spectral factorization* which states that most random processes with a continuous power spectral density (PSD) can be generated as the output of a causal filter driven by white noise, the so-called innovation representation of the random process.
 In this section, we first explain how the statistical properties of a random signal are affected when filtering by a LTI system; then we discuss random signals with rational spectra and an important representation of a random signal known as the *innovation representation*; finally we explain how spectral factorization can be used to provide the innovation representation of a random signal.

 ## LTI with random inputs